wormholer/KAP-manual/en/config/hive.en.md

 ## Config Hive as Query Pushdown's query engine

-KAP uses Hive as its cubes' data source.
+KAP uses Hive as cube's data source.
 Meanwhile, Hive can also be configed as Query Pushdown's backup query engine.
-For sqls which are not commonly queried, or in no quickness required cases, KAP can push down such sqls to hive if no cubes matched.
+For cases sqls which cannot be anwsered by cube, or no response time required, KAP can push down such sqls to hive when no cubes are match.

 ### Query Pushdown config